ATMnou/ATM-Studio-Document/PrivacyPolicy.md

 - OpenRouter
 - Together AI

+TL:DR : You are not product.

 We opt out training via API requests, none of your data is being trained.
+We don't store any of your chat data in any permanent storage, nor view any of your message externally.

 STM(Short term memory) is per-user chat memory, which is very high volatile and stored in variable, not in any external storage.
 STM automatically clears after 30 minutes of inactivity, or anytime via command.
+STM in Direct message is isolated between all-server STM.

 LTM(Long term memory) - We do not have plan to code this, as this is much more complicated and costly.